signal18/docs.signal18.io/02.installation/02.configuration/docs.md

     category: docs
 ---

-**replication-manager** bundle some example configuration files located in in different place based on the previously selected installation process.
+**replication-manager** bundle some example configuration files located in in different places based on the previously selected installation process.

 Use or create a `config.toml` file in the location explained in following section.

-**replication-manager** binaries are looking for `config.toml` in ./ ./etc/replication-manager or /usr/local/replication-manager if nothing is specified in `--config` command line flag.
+**replication-manager** binaries are looking for `config.toml` in ./ ./etc/replication-manager or /usr/local/replication-manager when nothing is specified in `--config` command line flag.

 ## Minimal configuration